 Hummus is one of those superfoods that makes it quite easy to eat vegan, eat healthy, and eat delicious, all at the same time.
 Combined with pita bread it makes a perfect protein, and the chickpeas (garbanzo beans) have loads of fiber, iron, magnesium and all that good stuff.

-My own version is something I’ve arrived at over a period of experimenting with the tastes of my family and friends.
+It seems like everyone has their own hummus recipe, and mine is one I’ve arrived at over a period of experimenting with the tastes of my family and friends.
 Desi, for instance, doesn’t like too much garlic in it, although I do.
 To those who do not like the strong taste of raw garlic, I’d advise cutting down the garlic to either one or even half a clove.
 Another way to incorporate the flavor of garlic without the sharpness is to roast it.
 Simply coat the garlic in a few drops of olive oil, wrap in tinfoil, and roast in the oven for 10-15 minutes.
 The roasted garlic is wonderfully sweet and mellow and adds a great deal of depth without the pungency.

 One of the essential ingredients in hummus, which gives it that smooth, creamy flavor, is tahini, or sesame seed paste.
 While I rarely have tahini sitting around in my pantry, I almost always have sesame seeds which are an essential in Indian cooking.
 I toast a handful of sesame seeds to a pale golden-brown color on a skillet, and give them a whir in my coffee grinder which I use exclusively to grind spices.
 I then use this in place of the tahini with the same great results.

 - 1 cup dry chickpeas, soaked overnight and then cooked (I use the pressure cooker) until tender.
 Reserve the cooking liquid.
 (You can substitute with roughly 2 cups of canned chickpeas, rinsed)